ori88c/zero-backpressure-weighted-promise-semaphore/README.md

   // Notice the 2nd generic parameter (Error by default). new ZeroBackpressureWeightedSemaphore<void, CustomModelError>(
     totalAllowedWeight,
-    estimatedMaxNumberOfConcurrentJobs // Optional argument, acts as optimization.
+    estimatedMaxNumberOfConcurrentJobs // Optional argument; can reduce dynamic slot allocations for optimization purposes.
   );

 async function trainModels(models: ReadonlyArray<ModelInfo>) {
   for (const model of models) {
-    // Until the semaphore can start training the current model, it won't make sense to
+    // Until the semaphore can start training the current model, adding more
-    // add more jobs, as such will induce unnecessary backpressure. await trainingSemaphore.startExecution(
+    // jobs won't make sense as this would induce unnecessary backpressure. await trainingSemaphore.startExecution(
       (): Promise<void> => handleModelTraining(model),
       model.weight